 The right movements to drink from the glass

 To learn how to drink from the glass the child must acquire new movements.
-For the first attempts it is important to start with small amounts of liquid, to be gradually increased.
+For the first attempts it is important to start with small amounts of liquid, to gradually increase.
 To understand if the child has learned to properly use the glass, you can watch him drinking while paying attention to these movements:

 If the child does, of course, these movements you can be sure that he has conquered another small great goal towards autonomy.